systemd/systemd/docs/CODING_STYLE.md

   good idea where it might end up running inside of libsystemd.so or similar.
 Hence, use TLS (i.e. `thread_local`) where appropriate, and maybe the occasional `pthread_once()`.

+## Tests

+- Use the assertion macros from `tests.h` (`ASSERT_GE()`, `ASSERT_OK()`, ...) to
+  make sure a descriptive error is logged when an assertion fails.
+If no assertion macro exists for your specific use case, please add a new assertion macro in a separate commit.

+- When modifying existing tests, please convert the test to use the new assertion macros from `tests.h` if it is not already using those.